Airbus unconcerned about poor sales record at air shows, CEO says

 What will Boeing do if Airbus launches the A220-500?
 It’s already seemed to rule out building a new plane to replace the MAX.

-Asked on Monday, Boeing Commercial Airplanes CEO responded with one word: “Undecided.”
+Asked on Monday, Boeing Commercial Airplanes CEO Stan Deal responded with one word: “Undecided.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.